wforbes/Omnia/README.md

 I thought I would get the most out of developing the engine myself by reading/watching game tutorials/devlogs, getting inspiration from game libraries, and inventing systems myself.

-Back in 2013 I completed two Java game development tutorials from YouTube which have served as the backbone of getting the game started.
-One was a Top-Down

 ### Goals
 My core goals are focused on:
   * Developing a homegrown game engine that's enjoyable to code in and expandable to the limits of imagination.